mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 If you're an expectant parent wondering like I did, here's my explanation for where the time goes.

 The most obvious change in time is sleep.
-Our baby sleeps well for a newborn, but that means that on a good night, he'll do four sessions of sleep 90-180 minutes long.
+Our baby sleeps well for a newborn, but that means that on a good night, he'll do four sessions of sleep, each 90-180 minutes long.

 Before the baby, I thought, "Oh, sleeping in two-hour chunks through the night sounds fine."
 But I had a hidden assumption that it would be two hours of sleep, five minutes of diaper change, then back to sleep.
 In reality, nighttime diaper changes take anywhere from five minutes to an hour depending on how chaotic things get and how much soothing our son needs to get back to sleep.

-So, we get 5-7 hours of sleep per night, but it takes 10-12 hours of real-world time.
+So, we get 5-7 hours of sleep per night, but it takes 10-12 hours of real-world time to achieve that.
 We usually need to nap during the day, too, so that's just even fewer waking hours.
 And even after sleeping and napping we're still sleepy, so we're doing everything else more slowly than normal.

 The other unexpected impact on time is the feeling that our household is suddenly short one player.
 Before the birth, I knew I'd have to take on most of the household chores that my wife and I usually share.
-I thought, "Sure, I can do laundry, do dishes, and prepare two meals instead of one."
+But at the time, that didn't seem like such a big deal.
+I can do laundry and dishes and prepare two meals instead of one.

 What I didn't anticipate was that while my wife recovered from the birth and took on the new responsibility of breastfeeding for hours each day, she'd need support on things that we normally wouldn't even consider "chores" like picking up heavy jars, grabbing things from floor-level shelves, or just having a fresh glass of water next to her as she nurses.

 So, I'm glad that I kept my schedule open so that I wouldn't have any work responsibilities during this time.
-And each week, I feel like we get find our rhythm a bit more and are finding more and more free time so it doesn't feel like we're scrambling 24/7 to attend to our son's next need.
+And each week, I feel like we get find our rhythm a bit more and gain more free time so it doesn't feel like we're scrambling 24/7 to attend to our son's next need.

 ## What should I do with my Hacker News course?

 Before my son's birth, I taught [my Hacker News course](https://hitthefrontpage.com) live each week to a pilot group of students.
 The students liked the material on writing and finding places to share your blog posts, but they [didn't care that much about Hacker News in particular](/retrospectives/2024/07/#should-i-pivot-away-from-hacker-news).

-At the time, I felt like it was a sign to focus less on Hacker News, but I didn't have time to make such a large change.
-I wanted to complete the course before my son's birth, but I knew I wouldn't have time to overhaul the curriculum and complete it in time.
+At the time, I felt like it was a signal that I should focus less on Hacker News, but I didn't have time to overhaul the course.
+I wanted to record all the material before my son's birth, and I knew I wouldn't have time to make such a large change and complete everything in time.

 But my son arrived a bit early, so I'd only recorded 20% of the material for the course before he was born.
-Now, I'm wondering whether to keep going or take this opportunity to restructure the course.
+Now, I'm wondering whether to keep going with the course or do that overhaul now.

-One other red flag I've noticed is that I put self-ads to my course all over my blog, and nobody is clicking them.
+One other red flag I've noticed is that I put self-ads to my course all over my blog, and they're not attracting any interest from my blog readers.

 {{<img src="self-ads.webp" max-width="700px" has-border="true" caption="I added self-ads from this blog to my blogging course.">}}